“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-Food are not inherently keto and non-Keto.
+Foods are not inherently Keto and non-Keto.
 Ketosis is a metabolic state that the body can use to burn ketones and fat for fuel.

-If you keep your carbs to 20g net per day, you will essentially ensure you are always in ketosis.
+If you keep your carbs between 20 – 30g per day, you are essentially ensuring a state of ketosis.

 Therefore, if a food fits within your carb limit, enjoy!